rahuldhangar/KrsnaDailyEA/README.md

    - Tooltips and text displaying the differences between the highs and lows of consecutive candles will be shown on the chart.

 4. **Automated Trading**:
-   - The EA will place a buy limit order based on the specified conditions.
+   - The EA will place buy and sell limit orders based on the specified conditions.
-   - The order will include a stop loss and take profit based on user-defined multipliers.
+   - The orders will include a stop loss and take profit based on user-defined multipliers.
-   - The order will expire one day later.
+   - The orders will expire one day later.

+5. **Order Status Check**:
+   - The EA will check if there are any active trades and if an order has been placed today.
+   - It will also check the status of the orders and reset the flag if the order has been filled or canceled.

+6. **Utility Function**:
+   - The EA includes a utility function to get the description of the result code from the trade request.